 NOW, WHAT IS YOGA, REALLY?

 Well, definitely not by stretching in a way that tenses the muscles as this creates blockages.
-Instead, energy can move by enhancing blood flow in the circulatory system through the channels of the body that include blood vessels, lymphatic vessels, nerves, acupuncture meridians and connective tissues.
+Instead, energy can move by enhancing blood flow in the circulatory system through the channels of the body that include blood vessels, lymphatic vessels, nerves, acupuncture meridians, and connective tissues.

 As an example, just think about that painful DOMS (delayed-onset muscle soreness) you sometimes feel after a really heavy muscle training.
-That, for sure, is a sign of an internal blockage which restricts a smooth flow of energy.
+That, for sure, is a sign of an internal blockage that restricts a smooth flow of energy.